microsoft/MSLab/Scenarios/Windows Admin Center Deployments/readme.md

 Expand-Archive -LiteralPath $zipfile -DestinationPath "$env:USERPROFILE\Downloads"

 ```

 Now when we have downloaded everything on the `DC` node we can copy everything needed to one of the cluster nodes, in our case we will use first node of the cluster.
-For copying the installation files we will use this function on corresponing failover cluster.
+For copying the installation files we will use this function on corresponding failover cluster.

-Let's start by definding the function:
+Let's start by defining the function:

 ```PowerShell
 # Prepare cluster node for the Windows Admin Center installation
 function Copy-WacInstallData {